Experience

 BeThere is an event scheduling and staffing software.
 It is a tool that significantly boosts team efficiency, productivity, and collaboration.

-While on the BYU Dunk Team, a team that attends hundreds of events, I noticed we kept switching scheduling softwares because they were inadequate for our team's needs.
+While on the BYU Dunk Team, a team that attends hundreds of events a year, I noticed we kept switching scheduling softwares because they were inadequate for our team's needs.
 I took initiative to build an app that enabled our team to effectively collaborate and manage our events.

 The website is built using Next.js with Tailwind.
-The mobile app is built using Flutter.
-The backend services are all handled through Supabase.
+The mobile app is built using React Native and Expo.
+The backend infrastructure is provided by Supabase.

 FamilySearch